Toni Rüttimann

-Toni Rüttimann (born 21 August 1967) is a Swiss bridge builder who works in Southeast Asia and Latin America, where he is known as "Toni el Suizo" (Toni the Swiss).
+Toni Rüttimann (born 21 August 1967 in Pontresina) is a Swiss bridge builder who works in Southeast Asia and Latin America, where he is known as "Toni el Suizo" (Toni the Swiss).

 The bridges are for use of pedestrians, pack animals, motorcycles, two-wheel-tractors – but not for cars.
 Rüttimann works independently alongside communities in need, using recycled materials and charging no fees.
 Companies contribute by donating their used material and local governments concede permits and help with transportation in recognition of the fact that the main effort is made by the population.
 No one asks for anything in return and the bridge belongs to the population who built it.

 In every country where Rüttimann works, he builds up a small team of national welders and looks for one "bridge-building partner", to whom he teaches his craft, and who in turn is able to perform maintenance duties on the bridges built.
 Rüttimann has no home residence: he carries everything he needs in two bags.
 One for his personal belongings, the other for his laptop computer and a few tools for his trade.
 As of August 22, 2017, in collaboration with local communities, he has built 760 bridges which serve two million people.